Emotional affair

-The term emotional affair describes a type of relationship between people.
-The term often describes a bond between two people that mimics or matches the closeness and emotional intimacy of a romantic relationship while not being physically consummated.
+An emotional affair is a type of relationship, often a bond between two people that mimics or matches the closeness and emotional intimacy of a romantic relationship while not being physically consummated.
 An emotional affair is sometimes referred to as an affair of the heart.
-An emotional affair may emerge from a friendship, and progress toward greater levels of personal intimacy and attachment.
+An emotional affair may emerge from a friendship and progress toward greater levels of personal intimacy and attachment.

-Examples of specific behaviors include confiding personal information and turning to the other person during moments of vulnerability or need.
-However, nearly all friendships serve these roles to some degree.
-The intimacy between the people involved usually stems from a friendship with confidence to tell each other intimate aspects of themselves, their relationships, or even subjects they would not discuss with their partners.
-It is disputed whether this is inappropriate.
-Indeed, forbidding your partner from maintaining and participating in close friendships is a common feature of coercive control.
-High levels of platonic emotional intimacy in adults may occur without the participants being bound by other intimate relationships or may occur between people in other relationships as a normal course of life.

 Definition

 An emotional affair can be defined as: "A relationship between a person and someone other than (their) spouse that affects the level of intimacy, emotional distance and overall dynamic balance in the marriage.
 The role of an affair is to create emotional distance in the marriage."
 In this view, neither sexual intercourse nor physical affection is necessary to affect the committed relationship(s) of those involved in the affair.
 It is theorized that an emotional affair can injure a committed relationship more than a one night stand or other casual sexual encounters.

-Such closeness can also be a reaction to separate injury in the relationship, and indeed can be utilized to resolve the injury and heal the primary relationship.
+Some people do not consider non-physical intimacy to be cheating, a view more prevalent among men.
+Actions seen as innocent by some people may be seen as a betrayal by others, and people may engage in behavior that they only identify as inappropriate retroactively.